maekitalo/tntnet/tntnet/doc/man/tntnet.8.markdown

 `--logall`
   Initialize logging earlier.
 Normally logging is initialized after starting the listeners and changing user so that logfiles are created with the right owner.
-  For debugging rea‐ sons this option forces to do that earlier.
+  For debugging reasons this option forces to do that earlier.

 `-C`
   Call components and print the result to stdout instead of starting tntnet as a webserver